 In this time, I have learned how to bake (almost) L is for Learning New Skillsperfect fairy cakes and Little C has mastered how to do a forward roll.
 I’ve also learned new skills at entertaining her without the need to go out to all of our usual haunts.
 The long 6 weeks of Summer Holidays in the future will be a doddle after this, we didn’t know how lucky we really were.

 It is heartbreaking not to be able to see Grandma, Nana, and other members of our family during this time.
 We miss all our friends too and can’t wait to meet up again.
-Roll on normality and we can get back to the usual!
+Isolation can be hard on many people (but M is for Missing Everyonehere are some tips to make it easier…) Roll on normality and we can get back to the usual!
 I think there will be some tight hugs once the time comes round again.
-M is for Missing Everyone

 Screen time is always traditionally a tricky subject.
 But, we have to use what we need within reason, and where we are being encouraged to keep in touch via screens, with education, classes, video calls and everything being delivered by the screen, it’s difficult not to have it on at least a portion of the day on and off.
 We try to adhere to N is for Netflix, Amazon Prime, YouTube & BBC IplayerSensible screen time as much as possible, but I think we have watched a bit more than usual since being inside most of the time.
 We have quite a few subscriptions at the moment and have been entertained by quite a bit, some educational, some pure entertainment.
 I am quite impressed at the numbers Numberblocks get up to nowadays.
 I have also personally enjoyed learning quite a bit more about history from Horrible Histories!